Prosper Montagné: Early life and career in restaurant kitchens

-Montagné was born Paul Marius Octave Prosper on 14 November 1865 in Carcassonne (Aude), which is located in the south of France about 80 kilometers (50 miles) east of Toulouse.
+Paul Marius Octave Prosper was born on 14 November 1865 in Carcassonne, Aude.
 He was the second child of Victor Germain Montagné, who managed a department store, and Clary Jeanne Roument.
-Upon leaving lycée (high school) in Carcassonne, he hoped to pursue a career in the arts, perhaps architecture.
-However, his parents had other ideas.
-They acquired an old hotel, L'Hôtel des Quatre-Saisons, in Toulouse, and young Prosper went to work in the kitchen, although he remained more interested in painting than cuisine.
-Hoping to steer his son in a different direction, Montagné's father placed him in an apprenticeship at the Hôtel d'Angleterre in Cauterets (Hautes-Pyrénées), in southwestern France, under one of the finest chefs of the period, Alphonse Meillon.
+Upon leaving lycée (sixth form college) in Carcassonne, Prosper hoped to pursue a career in arts.
+However, his parents acquired an old hotel, L'Hôtel des Quatre-Saisons, in Toulouse.
+Prosper went to work in the hotel's kitchen, although he remained more interested in painting than cuisine.
+Hoping to pursue his son in a different direction, Prosper's father placed him in an apprenticeship at the Hôtel d'Angleterre in Cauterets, Hautes-Pyrénées, under one of the finest chefs of the period, Alphonse Meillon.

-By the time he completed his apprenticeship, Montagné had indeed found the vocation he loved in the kitchen.
-He went to Paris to work in the kitchens at Ambassadeurs Restaurant, then the Grand Hôtel.
-He then worked at the Hôtel de Paris in Monte Carlo, where he met his friend and collaborator Prosper Salles, until he had to report for his obligatory military service.
+After completing his apprenticeship, Montagné became interested in cooking.
+He went to Paris to work in kitchens at Ambassadeurs Restaurant, then the Grand Hôtel.
+He thereafter worked at the Hôtel de Paris in Monte Carlo, where he met his friend and collaborator, Prosper Salles, until he had to report for his obligatory military service.
 In 1900, he returned to Paris and managed the kitchens at Pavillon d'Armenonville, Restaurant Ledoyen, and, finally, the Grand Hôtel once more.
-Montagné left that position in 1907 to pursue his interests in culinary and gastronomic literature and journalism.
+He left that position in 1907 to pursue his interests in culinary and gastronomic literature and journalism.

-In 1920, he decided to open his own restaurant, Montagné Traiteur, rue de l'Echelle, Paris, which was frequented by "le Tout-Paris", or the most celebrated artists, writers, gastronomes, and politicians of the day.
+In 1920, he decided to open his own restaurant, Montagné Traiteur, rue de l'Echelle, Paris, which was frequented by le Tout-Paris, or the most celebrated artists, writers, gastronomes, and politicians of the day.
 But, he had to close the restaurant in 1930 for financial reasons.
 Soon after it closed, Leigh Hoffman wrote about the restaurant in The Chicago Tribune and the Daily News, describing it as a "small, quiet and dignified restaurant" well known to Americans.
 Hoffman continued: "Never presenting a large menu to choose from, M. Montagné conducted his restaurant with the idea that it was better to specialize in a few choice dishes cooked to perfection, than it was to make up a score of mediocre dishes and spoil them all. ...
 His one aim was to maintain the culinary traditions that had made France so justly famous, and the result was obtained by the fact that he himself, with his universal reputation, was always to be found ... personally supervising every dish that was served."
 He served as culinary consultant to La Rôtisserie de la Reine Pédauque, rue de la Pépinière, Paris, from 1939 to 1945.

 Publications

 Montagné was a prolific culinary writer.
-His books include (with year of first edition):
+His books include: